 - promote understanding of the strength and quality of New Zealand’s education system and raise awareness of New Zealand as a preferred education destination

 - improve the international skills of the New Zealand workforce

-- strengthen people to people connections between New Zealand and countries in Latin America through participants building lifelong friendships and networks.
+- strengthen people-to-people connections between New Zealand and countries in Latin America through participants building lifelong friendships and networks.

 To view the current scholarship guidelines, please click here.

 You can find out more about institutions in Latin America, and where they are ranked in the Times Higher Education World University Rankings, by visiting their website.
-You can also view the full list here.

-Applicants must propose programmes that can be demonstrated to be linked to New Zealand’s education, economic or trade agenda in Latin America, and may include business, social sciences, the creative arts and culture, indigenous studies, ICT/new media.]
+Applicants must propose programmes that can be demonstrated to be linked to New Zealand’s education, economic or trade agenda in Latin America, and may include business, social sciences, the creative arts and culture, indigenous studies, ICT/new media.
 Programmes can be either:

 - An undergraduate or postgraduate part or whole programme in a relevant subject area at an approved institution.
 Exchange programmes are included here.